 How did I get here?
-More important – Where the hell is here?
+More important – Where the hell am I?

 I’m disoriented.
-My memory is a blur of images and sounds, but neither are making any kind of sense.
+My memory a blur of disjointed images and sounds that refuse to align into any semblance of sense.
 Something has gone terribly wrong.
 All I know for sure is that I’m not supposed to be here – and I’m desperate to get the hell out of…well, wherever this is.

-A dull red glow creeps to life around me, pulsing in time with the countdown that is coming from everywhere and nowhere.
-As it swallows the darkness around me, I can make out my surroundings, everything bathed in the blood red glow.
 I’m in a smooth mechanical-looking shaft.
-The walls of the shaft are featureless and slanted downwards at an angle so my feet are lower than my head, pointed towards an inky blackness just beyond my bare toes.
+The walls of the shaft are featureless and slanted downwards at an angle, so my feet are lower than my head, pointed towards an inky blackness just beyond my bare toes.
 I crane my neck to look above me.
 A thick metal hatch, split down the middle and apparently sealed tight, grins like the mouth of a skull, grinning and hungry.

-In the steadily rising crimson glow, I can make out the thick black cords that loop around my waist, coil around my wrists, and come together just above my stomach into a heavy mechanical clasp.
-Three red led lights blink ominously from the clasp, also in time with the countdown.
+In the steadily rising light, I can make out there are thick black cords looped around my waist and coiled around my wrists.
+The nightmare-black cords come together just above my stomach and disappear into a heavy mechanical clasp.
+Three red led lights blink in the center of the claw-like clasp, pulsing in time with the countdown on the unseen speakers.
 Panic rising, I struggle against my restraints, thrashing will all my strength.
-There’s a menacingly deep mechanical sound from the clasp and the black cords suddenly slither tighter around my body.
-My wrists burn as the cords contract against my bare skin and a single line of blood runs down the back of my left hand and onto the pristine mechanical wall of the shaft.
+There’s a menacingly click from the clasp near my stomach.
+The black cords suddenly slither tighter around my body.
+My wrists burn as the cords contract against my bare skin.
+A single line of blood runs down the back of my left hand and onto the pristine mechanical wall of the shaft.

-There’s a sharp pop from all around me, it echoes off the sides of the tube.
+A sharp metallic pop echoes off the sides of the tube.
 A skull piercing whine screams up from the darkness below my feet, sliding up in pitch as it intensifies.
-A strong blast of air slams into my shoulders and I’m launched down the tube, picking up speed as I go.
+A strong blast of air slams into my shoulders and I’m launched down the tube, picking up speed as I slide.
 Below my feet, along the tube, lights snap from red to green as the screeching whine climbs higher still.
 The shaft blurs around me as I pick up speed, racing downwards faster and faster with each second.

-The world explodes around me into blinding white light and, without warning, I’m in free fall.
+The world explodes around me into blinding white light.
+Without warning, I’m in free fall.
 I’m in midair.
-Air rushes past my head as a deafening roar and the world spins around me in deep greens and blues as my eyes struggle to adjust.
-I twist my head around in a desperate bid to orient myself, but I’m moving much too fast.
+A deafening roar of air rushes past my head as the world spins around me in jagged fragments of black and white as my eyes struggle to adjust.
+I twist my head around in a desperate bid to orient myself, but I’m moving too fast.
 My world is a blur, and I’m falling out of control.

-Miraculously, I manage to hit the water feet first.
-The impact with the surface stings my bare feet, sending lances of pain up my shins.
-I open my mouth to cry out, only to gag as I inhale a mouthful of cold, fresh water.
+I hit the water feet first.
+The impact stings my bare feet, sending lances of pain up my shins.
+I open my mouth to cry out, only to gag on a mouthful of frigid water.

 I’m sinking.
-A thin line of bubbles drifting towards the surface as the breath in my lungs floats casually away, abandoning me as I fall deeper into the dark water.
+A thin line of bubbles drifts towards the surface above as the breath in my lungs floats lazily away, abandoning me as I sink deeper into the dark, freezing water.

-My bindings retract, cutting into my raw wrists a second time as they disappear into the metal clasp on my waist.
-The clasp sinks into the dark water below, black cords retreating like thin obsidian snakes as they disappear into the mechanism as it fades from sight.
-My arms and legs suddenly free, I claw against the frigid water, desperately trying to drag myself towards the anemic horizon of light above me.
-My empty lungs scream in my chest as a dull spreading fire, waves of pain in stark contrast to the frigid fingers the icy water is driving deep into the rest of my body.
-I climb for what feels like eternity towards the shimmering circle of light above me.
-Black pushes against my vision and spots dance in front of my eyes as my world starts to collapse into a narrowing tunnel.
-My arms and legs are numb, distant things, churning and flailing against the blackness, driven on by the manic lash of ancient, animal instinct to cling to life fiercely, madly, until the very end.
+My rope bindings retract suddenly, cutting into my raw wrists a second time as they disappear into the metal clasp on my waist.
+The clasp sinks into the dark water below, black cords still slithering like thin obsidian snakes as they disappear into the mechanism as it fades from sight.
+My arms and legs suddenly free, I claw against the frigid water, desperately trying to drag myself towards the anemic splotch of light above me.
+My empty lungs scream in my chest as a dull spreading fire, blazing waves of pain clashing with the frigid fingers the icy water is clawing deep into my body.

 I break the surface with the last of my strength, and greedily suck oxygen into my burning lungs, sputtering and coughing as the cold air collides with the fire in my chest.
-My breath escapes as great clouds of vapor in the frigid air, and I tread water with my aching legs as I turn my head back and forth to take in my surroundings.
+My breath escapes as great clouds of vapor in the frigid air, and I strain to tread water with aching legs as I take in my surroundings.

 I’m in the middle of a small circular lake, surrounded by a thick wall of snow-covered trees.
-The trees relent into a thin strip of a black pebble beach that rings the lake on all sides like the iris of a great monochromatic eye.
+A thin black pebble beach rings the lake on all sides like the iris of some great monochromatic eye.
 The sky above is grey and choked by mottled winter clouds.
-A light snow begins to fall, dimpling the water around me as the flakes dissolve into the dark water, one by one.
+A light snow falls, dimpling the water around me as the flakes dissolve into the dark water and disappear.

-Exhausted, I force my numb limbs into action, forcing them to swim towards the beach directly ahead of me.
-I swim clumsily, my arms and legs feeling like petrified wood – wood that somehow can still feel pain – until my bare feet find the gently sloping lakebed where it begins to rise towards the rocky beach.
-I lurch out of the water and onto the shore, body heat billowing off me as clouds of vapor that drift and twist upwards into the cold forest air, dissipating high above my head and joining the grey ceiling of clouds.
-I sink to the ground and watch my breath float away into an unfamiliar sky.
+Exhausted, I force my numb limbs into action and swim towards the black beach.
+I swim clumsily, my arms and legs feeling like petrified wood – wood that somehow still feels pain – until my bare feet find the gently sloping lakebed where it rises towards the rocky beach.
+I lurch out of the water and onto the shore, body heat billowing off me as clouds of vapor that drift and twist upwards into the cold forest air, dissipating high above my head and joining the grey ceiling of winter sky.
+I sink to the ground and collapse.

 My name?
 Wait…what the hell is my name?
-The memory of a voice calling my name is so clear, but somehow, I can’t make out what the desperate voice is saying.
+The sound is so clear, but somehow, I can’t make out what the desperate voice is saying.

 Holy shit.
 Why can’t I remember my name?